apache/celix/.devcontainer/README.md

 configuration.
 When a new configuration is added, you can start a new project using `/home/celixdev/workspace` as the project root and selecting CLion as the IDE.

+Also ensure the CMake profile from the - conan generated - `CMakeUserPresets.json` is used: Enable the profile in the Settings -> "Build, Execution, Deployment" -> CMake menu.

 ## Running tests
 Tests can be run using ctest.
 When building with conan, the conanrun.sh script will setup the environment for the